Have you ever watched a group of horses running free in a large field? Their grace and beauty is a sight to behold.

 Unfortunately, the Tarpan became extinct in the 1800s.
 Przewalski's Horse almost became extinct, but it was saved and reintroduced into the wild.
 Today, Przewalski's Horse is a rare endangered species that can only be found in limited numbers in Mongolia and China.

 What most people think of as “wild" horses are actually feral horses, such as the Mustang.
-These feral horses are actually untamed descendants of the subspecies of domestic horses.
-Therefore, they're not truly “wild" horses, but merely domestic horses that haven't been tamed.
+These feral horses are actually untamed descendants of the subspecies of domesticated horses.
+Therefore, they're not truly “wild" horses, but merely domesticated horses that haven't been tamed.

 To be truly “wild," these feral horses would need to have biological ancestors that were never domesticated.
 However, they are “wild" in the sense that they are untamed and live on their own in the wild unlike modern domesticated horses.